2023 Schools for a Bachelor’s Highly Focused on Plant Sciences Major in the Middle Atlantic Region

 Avg Salary

 This year’s “Schools for a Bachelor’s Highly Focused on Plant Sciences Major in the Middle Atlantic Region” ranking looked at 8 colleges that offer degrees in a bachelor’s in plant sciences.
-This a ranking of the schools where the largest percentage of students has enrolled in plant sciences.
+That schools that top this list have a program in plant sciences in which the largest percentage of students at the school are enrolled.

 One Size Does Not Fit All